sDos280/sDos280/README.md

 Hi there 👋

 My name is Dor,
-I am a young developer from Israel. 🇮🇱
+I am a young developer

 About me:
  • I am a python 🐍 and c# programmer